Exploring space-related legal innovations and providing an outlook on potential outcomes of scenarios revolving around space-related disputes.

 Along the way, he also assumed some corporate positions, such as VP of business development at the IP Licensing, Research & Innovation Division of Technicolor, an international media technology group, and later as Chief Data Officer of Safran, a world leader in the propulsion and aerospace equipment sector.

-Daniel then joined Space Cargo Unlimited, a Luxembourg-based New Space startup, and after having successfully executed several Space missions, Daniel is currently leading the efforts of Space Cargo Unlimited to develop, build and operate the first fleet of Space vehicles dedicated to Space manufacturing.
+Dan then joined Space Cargo Unlimited, a Luxembourg-based New Space startup, and after having successfully executed several Space missions, Dan is currently leading the efforts of Space Cargo Unlimited to develop, build and operate the first fleet of Space vehicles dedicated to Space manufacturing.

 Once a lawyer, always a lawyer!
-Daniel’s pursuit of innovation regularly takes him to unchartered legal territories, where he faces the challenge of comprehending and defining new situations with the existing legal framework.
+Dan’s pursuit of innovation regularly takes him to unchartered legal territories, where he faces the challenge of comprehending and defining new situations with the existing legal framework.

 He also acts regularly as a mediator for corporate disputes between investors and founders and as a consultant and mentor assisting corporates and startups to execute strategic projects.